jmmack/16S/manipulating_counts_table.md

 This is a general list of short R example code compiled by Jean to manipulate an counts table.

 The counts table will generally have your samples as columns, and your features as rows.
-"Features" refer to any of: OTUs, genes, taxonomic levels, sequence variant, etc. **I will generally use OTU or taxon to refer to the features in these examples**
+"Features" refer to any of: OTUs, genes, taxonomic levels, sequence variant, etc. **To simplify, I will generally use "OTU" to refer to the features in these examples**

 Your table should be imported into R using the read.table command